-The Part 91 MOS Amendment Instrument 2021 (No. 1) (the proposed MOS amendment) which also commences on 2 December 2021, amends the Part 91 MOS.
-Its purpose is to make a range of corrections and updates to the Part 91 MOS, and to relocate provisions into the Part 91 MOS that are located in Civil Aviation Orders or other instruments that currently exist and are in force.
+The MOS amendment, which also commences on 2 December 2021, is necessary to make a number of miscellaneous minor or machinery amendments to the MOS.
+Their purpose is to make a range of clarifications, corrections and updates to the MOS, and to relocate provisions into the MOS that are located in Civil Aviation Orders or other instruments that currently exist and are in force, some of which were previously embodied in the MOS but with errors or omissions.

-With at least equivalent safety outcomes, provisions from the following existing, in force, Civil Aviation Orders or other instruments are included within the proposed MOS amendment (not every provision of an instrument mentioned below is relocated into the Part 91 MOS):
+With at least equivalent safety outcomes, provisions from the following existing, in force, Civil Aviation Orders or other instruments are included within the proposed MOS amendment (not every provisions of an instrument mentioned below is relocated into the MOS):